fluent-wallet/fluent-docs/eSpace/tutorials/react-dapp-global-state.md

   const updateWallet = useCallback((accounts: any) => _updateWallet(accounts), [_updateWallet])

   /**
-   * This logic checks if MetaMask is installed.
+   * This logic checks if Fluent is installed.
 If it is, some event handlers are set up
-   * to update the wallet state when MetaMask changes.
+   * to update the wallet state when Fluent changes.
 The function returned by useEffect
-   * is used as a "cleanup": it removes the event handlers whenever the MetaMaskProvider
+   * is used as a "cleanup": it removes the event handlers whenever the FluentProvider
    * is unmounted.
    */
   useEffect(() => {
     const getProvider = async () => {
-      const provider = await detectEthereumProvider({ silent: true }) setHasProvider(Boolean(provider))
+      const provider = await detectProvider({
+        injectFlag: 'ethereum',
+        defaultWalletFlag: 'isFluent',
+      })
+      setHasProvider(Boolean(provider))

       if (provider) {